wkhere/stackless/Doc/library/os.rst

    entries ``'.'`` and ``'..'`` even if they are present in the directory.
    Availability: Unix, Windows.

-   This function can be called with a bytes or string argument.
-In the bytes case, all filenames will be listed as returned by the underlying API.
-In the string case, filenames will be decoded using the file system encoding, and skipped if a decoding error occurs.
+   This function can be called with a bytes or string argument, and returns filenames of the same datatype.

 .. function:: lstat(path)